-Employers have more freedom to customize their fall protection plan under the new OSHA 1910 Walking-Working Surfaces Standard that went into effect in January.
+Employers have more freedom to customize their fall protection plan under the new OSHA 1910 Walking-Working Surfaces Standard that went into effect recently.
 But they need to take great care: the flexibility it affords carries risk.

 OSHA 1910 Walking-Working Surfaces Standard Requirements

-- Between 6 feet and 15 feet from the edge: conventional fall protection (guardrail, fall restraint or fall arrest system) is required.
+- Between six and 15 feet from the edge OSHA 1910.28(b)(13)(ii): Like working six feet from the edge, you will need standard fall protection, including a fall restraint system, fall arrest system or guardrail.
 A secured designated area in lieu of conventional fall protection is acceptable as long as the work is both “infrequent and temporary”

-Problem: “infrequent and temporary” work isn’t clearly defined.
-Employers can categorize a job as infrequent and temporary as they see fit.
-It could be a time saver to do so, but consider the implications if an injury occurs.
+One challenge many employers face is that there is a loose definition for “infrequent and temporary” work.
 Without a clear definition, employers could be exposing workers and themselves to danger, legal issues, and risk.
-In the event of a fall, can it be proved in the court of law that the worker was performing a task that was temporary and infrequent?
+In the event of a fall, can it be proved in a court of law that the worker was performing a task that was temporary and infrequent?

 Most commercial and manufacturing buildings have a variety of complex systems that are managed, repaired and otherwise maintained from the roof, including communications, plumbing, HVAC piping and other system controls.
 Depending on the scenario, the roof could be accessed three or four times per day and in some situations, access is required at night.
 Even if maintenance is required less often, accidents can happen in unexpected ways and in seemingly harmless scenarios.
 For example, 25 percent of fatalities reported in a recent NIOSH study occurred from a 6 to 10-foot fall from a ladder.